HiKapok/SSD.TensorFlow/README.md

 All the codes was tested under TensorFlow 1.6, Python 3.5, Ubuntu 16.04 with CUDA 8.0.
 The training is now still in processing, and the performance will be reported after the first training.

-This repo is just created recently, any contributions to this repo is welcomed.
+This repo is just created recently, any contribution will be welcomed.

 ## ##
 Apache License, Version 2.0